 Nicely seasoned and deliciously moist, these crumbles are great in their own right, not necessarily as a dead ringer — excuse the metaphor — for ground beef.

 In addition to using in tacos, these hearty crumbles are great as a burrito filling, and any other way you might use beefy crumbles — casseroles, pastas, and more.

 For another way to make vegan taco crumbles, see Walnut and Tempeh Taco Filling.

-For traditional-style tacos: Use hard taco shells or soft corn tortillas.
-Layer with this filling, followed by your favorite add-ons.
+Use hard taco shells or soft corn tortillas.
+Layer with these beefy vegan crumbles followed by your favorite add-ons.
 Use any combination of shredded lettuce, vegan cheese shreds, chopped tomatoes, slivered onions, cilantro, vegan sour cream, and/or pico de gallo or salsa.